But that’s not what he finds when he looks outside.

 “How about The Cheesecake Factory?”

-“I’ve never eaten there.
+“I’ve heard of it, but haven’t eaten there.
 Is it good?”

 “Sounds okay to me.
 It’ll be fun eating somewhere I’ve never been before.”

 “I’ll talk to Jared at work tomorrow and make sure that The Cheesecake Factory will be okay.”